bit-oh-my-god/ns3-dtn-bit/readme.md

 [how to use this combo](https://www.slideshare.net/manasGaur1/bonn-motion-traffic-generation-and-nam)

 * CMU setdest
-The [author](https://www.netlab.tkk.fi/tutkimus/dtn/ns/) Lakkakorpi used this CMU setdest program, or should I use CMU setdest program in ns3? [ref](http://www.isi.edu/nsnam/ns/tutorial/nsscript7.html) but, I can't get 3d in "setdest", this problem aside, let's focus on how to use this setdest, in my machine, I did this "$sudo apt install ns2" so I have the setdest in my "/usr/bin/setdest"
+The [author of that project](https://www.netlab.tkk.fi/tutkimus/dtn/ns/), Lakkakorpi used this CMU setdest program. [ref](http://www.isi.edu/nsnam/ns/tutorial/nsscript7.html)
+But, we can't get 3d in "setdest", this problem aside, let's focus on how to use this setdest, in my machine, I did this "$sudo apt install ns2" so I have the setdest in my "/usr/bin/setdest"

 * ns3 and ns3-dtn-bit module
+The main method for DtnApp is 1. checkbuffer 2. receive bundle 3. sendhello - receive hello We modify ns2-mobility-helper.cc, to support 3d-parse for us. you can find it at /box Also, you can find image in /box
+![ns3-dtn-bit module image][image01]

 * jupyter and python-matplotlib there is one tutorial that I think may help you [ref](https://www.youtube.com/watch?v=HW29067qVWk&t=1568s)